-Our Elementary program is appropriate for children ages 6 – 12 years.
+Our Elementary program is appropriate for children ages 6 – 12 years old.

 The Elementary program is guided by individualized yet collaborative learning.
 Each child is a unique person with particular aptitudes and interests.
 The role of the Montessori teacher is to provoke questions and teach the children the skills to answer those questions.
 The teacher serves as a guide to each child in his or her own learning, exploring a diverse curriculum, and creating rich learning experiences as the child moves from concrete to abstract thinking.
 Our teachers match their instruction with each child’s learning style and natural talents, ensuring every child is engaged and invested in learning, and capable of achieving success.

 The children in our Elementary classrooms learn to research information, write reports, and make presentations to the group.
 They design and carry out their own community service activities, write plays, build models of the universe, and study foreign languages.
 The range of topics is limitless and the curriculum is vast.
 Montessori has a proud history of offering excellent hands-on, concrete materials to teach abstract concepts in both science and math.
 Through both in-class and out-of-class activities, students develop strong skills in the STEM area.
 The children explore art, music, biology, chemistry, poetry, theater, engineering, and more.